Change the way you think, and you can change the way you live.

 I have experience in leading grief and bereavement group counseling.

-I also offer a discount for students, teachers, and veterans.
+I also offer a discount for students and veterans.

-Anxiety Counseling, Chronic Pain, Coping Skills, Couples Counseling, Grief Counseling, Life Transitions, Marriage Counseling, Self-Esteem, Stress Management, and Women's Issues.
+Anger Management, Anxiety Counseling, Chronic Pain, Coping Skills, Couples Counseling, Grief Counseling, Life Transitions, Marriage Counseling, Self-Acceptance, Self-Direction, Self-Esteem, and Stress Management.

 Anxiety never changes an outcome nor does not give you more control over your future.
 Anxiety does not resolve the challenges that await you, rather it robs you of your peace in the present.
 In order to treat anxiety, I will help you to understand the relationship between your anxiety and your beliefs.
 By identifying, disputing, and replacing specific beliefs pertaining to your anxiety with effective new beliefs, we can transform your unhealthy anxiety into healthier alternative emotions, which will psychologically release you from your anxious thoughts, feelings, and behaviors.
 Using compassion-focused and goal-oriented rational emotive behavior therapy (REBT), cognitive behavioral therapy (CBT), and mindfulness-based cognitive therapy techniques (MBCT), I can show you how and why anxiety is an unhealthy and unhelpful emotion, and that you are capable of learning both to sit with it, channel it into something creative and constructive, and ultimately conquer it!